 Perhaps the quintessential alt-comic/activist hybrid, Garofalo continues to tour and has three upcoming projects in the works (For Better or for Worse and General Education are set for a 2013 release, and Bad Parents hits theaters this year) and is set to guest star in Hulu's upcoming comedy mockumentary Paul the Male Matchmaker.
 She's still tough and isn't afraid to quote the first lady of femininism Eleanor Roosevelt when talking about her brief SNL experience, saying in Live from New York: "'No one can make you feel inferior without your consent.'
 I gave my consent freely."
-A hazing boys' club experience it may have been, but Garofalo's story is a reminder that every new SNL cast member has to fight to reach dominance and staying power on the show, whether they already have high-profile TV experience or not.
-It's tough, but it's fair, and if she's realized total equality isn't always as fun as it seems, that alone makes her otherwise tainted SNL experience worthwhile.
+A hazing boys' club experience it may have been, but Garofalo's story is a reminder that every new SNL cast member has to fight to reach dominance and staying power on the show, whether they already have high-profile TV experience or not – but also that an unhappy stint on the show can sometimes lead to a much more successful post-SNL career.

 Splitsider Presents is a digital comedy store selling great comedy directly to you.
 There are no hoops to jump through, and you don't need to hand over your identity.
 Buying is simple and straightforward; you don't need a credit card or an existing account.
 You can complete payment and be watching a show in seconds, choosing to pay via either Amazon or Paypal.